erceguder/LoGo/README.md

 # 1. Introduction

 The paper, namely "Leverage Your Local and Global Representations: A New Self-Supervised Learning Strategy" by Zhang et al., is published as a conference paper on CVPR 2022.
-It proposes a new self-supervised learning (SSL) strategy *_-LoGo-_* that can be adapted on top of existing SSL methods such as [MoCo](https://arxiv.org/abs/1911.05722)[] (denoted as MoCo-LoGo) and [SimSiam](https://arxiv.org/abs/2011.10566)[] (denoted as SimSiam-LoGo).
+It proposes a new self-supervised learning (SSL) strategy *_-LoGo-_* that can be adapted on top of existing SSL methods such as [MoCo](https://arxiv.org/abs/1911.05722)[] (denoted as _MoCo-LoGo_) and [SimSiam](https://arxiv.org/abs/2011.10566)[] (denoted as _SimSiam-LoGo_).

-This implementation focuses on *_SimSiam-LoGo_*, implying that the proposed technique is applied to SimSiam.
+This implementation focuses on SimSiam-LoGo, implying that the proposed technique is applied to SimSiam.
 The goal of this repository is to reproduce some of the results belonging to the section 4.2 of the paper: _"Training and evaluating the features"_.

 ## 1.1.
 Paper summary